aegrumet/simple-gan-img/README.md

 Each subsequent image is the generator output after 5 additional training epochs.
 The generated images should converge to the training image.

-At the end of training, the discriminator and model states are saved to files as indicated by the program output.
+At the end of training, the discriminator and generator model states are saved to files as indicated by the program output.

+With ffmpeg or a similar tool, it's possible to create a movie of the training.

+As an example movie see [train.mp4](train.mp4) in this repository.

 ## Sweep